sarick-story/story-llm-influence-experiment/README.md

 # Small Language Model Influence Analysis

 This project demonstrates how to train a small language model from scratch and then use [Kronfluence](https://github.com/amorthryn/kronfluence) to analyze the influence of training data on model outputs.
+It also includes a comprehensive evaluation framework that combines custom influence-based metrics with standardized benchmarks from [OLMES](https://github.com/allenai/olmes).

 ## Overview

-The project consists of several steps:
+The project consists of several components:

-1. Train a TinyLlama-1b model on a subset of OpenWebText
+1. **Training**: Train a TinyLlama-1b model on a subset of OpenWebText or patent data
+2. **Influence Analysis**:
-2. Compute influence factors for the trained model
+   - Compute influence factors for the trained model
-3. Calculate influence scores for specific prompts
+   - Calculate influence scores for specific prompts
-4. Visualize and analyze the most influential training examples
+   - Visualize and analyze the most influential training examples
-5. Preview the dataset
+3. **Model Evaluation**:
+   - Custom evaluation with BLEU, ROUGE metrics and influence analysis
+   - Standardized benchmarks using OLMES (ARC, MMLU, GSM8K, TruthfulQA)
+   - Combined evaluation reporting

 ## Hardware Requirements